minarob23/CopticPatriarchsArchive/replit.md

 - June 27, 2025.
 Added demo login credentials and sample patriarch data
 - June 27, 2025.
 Moved advanced search engine from authenticated homepage to main landing page - now accessible to all users without login
 - June 27, 2025.
 Added patriarch details modal and updated year references to 2025
+- June 30, 2025.
+Successfully completed migration from Replit Agent to Replit environment with PostgreSQL database setup
+- June 30, 2025.
+Populated database with 81 patriarch records covering all historical eras from apostolic to modern times

 ## User Preferences